Your child support options

 - how to pay.

-If you self manage, you won’t have a child support assessment.
-You don’t need to register with us.
+If you self manage, you don’t have to tell us about your arrangements.
+You won’t have a child support assessment and don’t need to register with us.
 You can still call us for information and help.

 Read more about child support and your Family Tax Benefit (FTB) Part A.